agentchuck/arkham/README.md

  - Watch for failure/replicated states
 2. For each endpoint, determine optimal score.
 Try to use power phrases.
 3. For each endpoint, restart from 1.
+4. Coordinate over multiple units to maximize line clears over multiple turns.
+   (Yeah... ok...)

 # Phrases of power
 - Notes...
   Seem to be lovecraftian, probably also related to FP.
   Need final punctuation?
 Would satisfy 51 characters with chant...
   Can they be nested?
-Liekly not.
+Likely not.
   18 phrases between 3 and 51 characters in length.
   Look in the sample problems.
+  Need non-trivial sample problems to test rotations.

 - Known:
 ei!
 E, SW, W -> Translates to SW.